Digital Nomad Jobs – Social Media Guru

 What do I need skill wise?

-First thing to tell you is that you don’t really need a degree*!
+The first thing to tell you is that you don’t really need a degree*!
 Good for you if you’ve got one in areas like advertising, marketing, journalism or media, but you really didn’t have to.
 As long as you have the relevant skills, knowledge and experience you should be golden.

 *Unless you want to work for a big billion dollar company, they’ll probably want a degree.

-The clerical skills required to be an exceptional media guru are fairly straight forward.
+The clerical skills required to be an exceptional media guru are fairly straightforward.
 You will need an excellent eye for detail, be able to multitask, have strong writing skills, be top-notch with time management, have great presentation skills, be a customer service wizard and have an analytical approach to data.
 These are all fairly self-explanatory.

 Oh, you’ll need to be pretty cosmic with IT as well.
 You should have a look at websites like Hootsuite, Buffer and SproutSocial.
 These are all popular tools designed to make the social media gurus life easier.
 They are not free but they do offer trial periods and handy tips and advice.